news.library.ualberta.ca

 “Books in Boxes” by mikecogh is licensed under CC BY-SA 2.0

 So, what do you do if you have some used textbooks that you no longer need?
-COVID-19 complicates matters, leading to the temporary closure of many organizations, but if you can hold on a little longer, here are a couple of options:
+Here are a couple of options:

 • If the Textbooks are from recent courses, you may be able to sell them back to the University of Alberta Bookstore.
-Their Textbook Buyback program is currently closed due to COVID-19, however when it reopens you may be able to get some money back for your books.
+Their Textbook Buyback program typically occurs in April.
+Contact the bookstore for more information.

 • If you have books that don’t necessarily fall under the category of Textbook (novels, non-fiction titles, cookbooks etc.) you can always donate them to EPL or the many charitable organizations and reuse centres in Edmonton that accept book donations.

-If none of these options suit your needs, you may want to explore the world of selling your textbooks online (that’s a topic beyond the scope of this post) or you may just need to think about recycling them.
-I know, it seems harsh to advocate disposing of books, especially coming from a library staff member, but sometimes books outlive their usefulness.
+If neither of these options suit your needs, you may want to explore the world of selling your textbooks online (that’s a topic beyond the scope of this post).
+You could also look into donating your textbooks to charities that send them underfunded institutions in Africa or people who are incarcerated.
+Or, you may just need to think about recycling them.
+You could also I know, it seems harsh to advocate disposing of books, especially coming from a library staff member, but sometimes books outlive their usefulness.
 It is possible to recycle soft and hard-cover books (remove the cover of hardbound books) in your blue bag.
 Visit the City of Edmonton’s What Can I Recycle? page for more details.

 Though we are no longer able to accept in-kind donations, University of Alberta Library welcomes monetary donations that enable us to continue to offer cutting-edge collections, spaces and services to current and future students and researchers.
 Visit our Support the Library page to learn more about how you can help us.